 - 6% back at U.S. supermarkets (on the first $6,000 annually, then 1% back)

 - 6% back on select U.S. streaming services

 - 3% back at U.S. gas stations

-- 3% back on and on transit (including taxis/rideshare, parking, tolls, trains, buses and more)
+- 3% back on transit (including taxis/rideshare, parking, tolls, trains, buses, and more)

 The bonus category changes come as older Millennial’s daily spending shifts in a different direction.
 According to American Express, Millennials between ages 31 and 38 most common daily purchases are groceries, streaming, and commuting.

 It’s possible to earn an unlimited 6% back on over 20 U.S. streaming services.
 Some of the eligible platforms include Amazon Prime, Hulu, Netflix, Spotify, and Audible.
-This list is far more extensive than other rewards credit cards including the American Express-issued Wells Fargo Propel.
+This list is more extensive than other rewards credit cards.

 If you’re looking for an excuse to cut the cable subscription, now is your chance.